Psych049/GardenFlow/ESP32_CONNECTION_GUIDE.md

    const char* apiKey = "YOUR_DEVICE_API_KEY"; // The key generated in Step 2
    ```

-2. Use these credentials to authenticate with the FarmFlow API endpoints
+2. Use these credentials to authenticate with the GardenCare API endpoints

 ## Step 4: Sending Sensor Data